Linux administrators have to be aware of existing users in the Linux system for different reasons, like finding out their roles or privileges.

 command, getent

-include all the other details.
+includes all the other details.
 You can use this command to do the same job without specifying the passwd path, as shown below.

-$ getent passwd
+- getent passwd

 Below is the behavior of the above command.

-Method 4: Filtering Users based on Home Directory
+Method 4: Filtering Users Based on Home Directory

 To solve this problem, we can list users with the home directory located at the /home/